Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 \begin{remark} We expand on Question~\ref{quest:invariance}.
 If we start with a hyperbolic pcf rational map $f \co \CCa \to \CCa$, then we can take $G_0$ to be a spine of $\CCa$ minus the post-critical set $P_f$ of~$f$, and $G_1 \coloneqq f^{-1}(G_0)$.
 Since any two spines of the complement of $P_f$ are homotopy-equivalent, any two such choices will give homotopy-equivalent virtual endomorphisms, and the same energies $\oE^q$ and critical exponents $q^*$ and~$q_*$.
 But there are other virtual endomorphisms that give the same dynamics on the limit space.
 For instance, we could reindex, considering $\pi^n_{n-1}, \phi^n_{n-1} \co G_n \rightrightarrows G_{n-1}$ as in \S\ref{subsecn:multivalued}, without changing the dynamics of $f$ on~$\cJ$.
-(Note by contrast that iterating to $\pi^n_0, \phi^n_0 \co G_n \rightrightarrows G_0$ does not change $\cJ$, but does change $f$ and~$\oE^q$ in a predictable way.)
-More generally, for a hyperbolic pcf rational map one could look at a forward-invariant set $P' \supsetneq P_f$ of Fatou points, adding some preimages of points in~$P_f$, and construct a virtual endomorphism from that; for $P' = f^{-n}(P_f)$, we get $(\pi^{n+1}_n,\phi^{n+1}_n)$, but there are many other possibilities, yielding virtual endomorphisms that are not homotopy equivalent (since the graphs $G_0$ have different rank) but give the same limiting dynamics on $\cJ$.
+(Note, by contrast, that iterating to $\pi^n_0, \phi^n_0 \co G_n \rightrightarrows G_0$ does not change $\cJ$, but does change $f$ and~$\oE^q$ in a predictable way.)
+More generally, for a hyperbolic pcf rational map one could look at a forward-invariant set $P' \supsetneq P_f$ of Fatou points, adding some preimages of points in~$P_f$, and construct a virtual endomorphism from that; for $P' = f^{-n}(P_f)$, we get $(\pi^{n+1}_n,\phi^{n+1}_n)$, but there are many other possibilities, yielding virtual endomorphisms that are not homotopy equivalent in the sense of \cite[Def.~2.2]{Thurston20:Characterize} (since the graphs $G_0$ have different rank) but give the same limiting dynamics on $\cJ$.

 For general dynamics $f \co \cJ \to \cJ$, it is unclear how to parameterize all the different ways to see $f$ as the limit of a graph virtual endomorphism, and thus Question~\ref{quest:invariance} is open.
 In the special case of rational maps $f \co \CCa \to \CCa$ (or expanding branched self-covers), all spines of $\CCa - P_f$ are homotopy equivalent, and so we can write $\oE(f)$ unambiguously.
-We could also consider cases where $\cJ$ is not topologically $1$-dimensional and thus not a limit of graph virtual endomorphisms at all. \end{remark}
+Another question for future research it to consider cases where $\cJ$ is not topologically $1$-dimensional and thus not a limit of graph virtual endomorphisms at all: there should be some suitable replacement for the graph energies~$E^p_q$. \end{remark}